Update June 30, 2020

 - Risk to mother: Because COVID-19 is so new, there is limited information available about the risks to the mother if contracted during pregnancy.
 Initial published data are reassuring for the incidence and severity of illness for pregnant women with COVID-19, but these data are very limited.

 - Risk to fetus: As outline above the studies to date show no increased risk of miscarriage or birth defects.
-A recent study of 38 mothers infected with COVID-19 show no evidence of passing the virus across the placenta as all of the babies were negative for the virus.
+A recent study published in April of 2020 of 43 mothers in New York infected with COVID-19 show viral symptoms no worse than the general population.
+Culturing the babies for the virus showed no evidence of passing the virus across the placenta as all of the babies were negative for the virus.
 Data from other similar illnesses are reassuring, suggesting no increased risk of miscarriage or birth defects.